-Perhaps the best device I’ve purchased this year is my Elgato Stream Deck.
-It’s a streamlined way for me to manage live streams, devices, and services.
+Perhaps the best device I’ve purchased in the last couple of years is my 32-Key Elgato Stream Deck.
+It’s a streamlined way for me to manage live streams, devices, and automation.
 I absolutely love it.
-A couple of weeks ago on Twitter I shared a photo of my Stream Deck, fully configured.
+When I first got it, I shared a photo on Twitter, fully configured.
+A lot has changed since then…including upgrading from the 15- to the 32-key.
 Here’s a breakdown of how I’ve set it up – everything from what it’s connected to, to where I got the icons.

 First up, what is the Stream Deck?
-It’s a hardware device with programmable buttons that you connect to you computer.
-It connects to services like OBS, eCamm Live, YouTube, Twitch, Phillips Hue, and much more!
+It’s a hardware device with programmable buttons that you connect to your computer.
+It connects to services like OBS, eCamm Live, YouTube, Twitch, Phillips Hue, Apple Shortcuts, and much more!

-A lot of streamers (myself include it) use it to manage streams and their environments during a live stream – it’s like a mini control room that only needs one person!
+A lot of streamers (myself included) use it to manage streams and their environments during a live stream – it’s like a mini control room that only needs one person to manage!

 How I’m Using Stream Deck

 I originally got the 15-key Stream Deck to switch between OBS scenes for my online courses.
 I wanted to easily move between talking head shots and slides without a ton of editing.